-We are often afraid of the logistically implications of personalized learning, in particular when it comes to learning pace!
-Let’s take a deeper look at what Competency-Based Learning is and how it might be implemented.
+We are often afraid of the logistical implications of personalized learning, in particular when it comes to learning pace!
+Let’s take a deeper look at what Competency-Based Learning is and how it could be implemented.

 5 principles of personalized learning:

-CBE combined the Personalized Learning with the accountability that is required in the world we live in.
+A CBE combines Personalized Learning with the accountability that is required in the world we live in.

 All students are progressing in a CBE by demonstrating proficiency.

 What are competencies?

 Competencies are targets for student learning, representing key concepts and skills applied within or across content domains.
 Competencies enable flexibility by providing multiple opportunities to demonstrate mastery. (source: Centre for Collaborative Education.)

 Learning is non linear (not necessary a sequence) and students choose their pathways and pace and demonstrate their competencies when they are ready.

 Competencies do not indicate content, they are broader.
 They allow for more personalization and multiple means of assessments.